nebulis33/linda-blog/_posts/2021-03-28-what-is-shinrin-yoku-and-what-can-it-to-for-you.md

 ---
 layout: post
 date: 2021-03-28 16:27:11 +0000
-title: What is shinrin-yoku and what can it to for you?
+title: What is shinrin-yoku and what can it do for you?
 tags: forest-bathing shinrin-yoku meditation health immune-boosting mental-health
 tagline: Forest-bathing is an excellent way to increase your immune health and mental health